Title and statement of responsibility area

 1970 - Received North Dakota State University award for Historical Writing.

-1970 - Presented a brief to Status of Women Commission on Women of Indian and Metis ancestry.
+1970 - Presented a brief to Status of Women Commission on Women of First Nations and Métis ancestry.

 1972 - With Alex Grisdale, published "Wild Drums."